1971 Men's World Team Squash Championships

 The 1971 Men's World Team Amateur Squash Championships were the third edition of that tournament.
 It was held in Palmerston North, Henderson and Auckland, New Zealand, from 6 to 16 August 1971.

 Australia became champions for the third consecutive time, and England were the runners-up, also for the third time in a row.
-Pakistan finished in the third place, as they had in the previous edition in 1969.
+Pakistan finished in third place, as they had in the previous edition in 1969.